Testosterone Lawsuits: Heart Attacks, Strokes, Blood Clots and Pulmonary Embolism

 Testosterone products are widely used by men throughout the United States.

 Testosterone products are FDA-approved only for use in men who lack or have low levels in conjunction with an associated medical condition.
 These supplements have been aggressively advertised by drug companies in the media for men who have “Low T,” or low testosterone, to combat part of the natural aging process.

 The medicine is publicized to improve sex drive, increase energy, improve mood, and improve muscle and bone strength.

 Testosterone drugs are sold as a gel, a transdermal patch, a topical solution, a tablet, and a under the skin pellet.
 Many men are on a Low T supplement for several years.

-Testosterone products are FDA-approved for use in men who lack or have low testosterone levels in conjunction with an associated medical condition.
-Examples of these conditions include failure of the testicles to produce testosterone for reasons such as genetic problems or chemotherapy.
+Testosterone products are FDA-approved for use in men who lack or have low levels in conjunction with an associated medical condition.
+Examples of these conditions include failure of the testicles to produce it for reasons such as genetic problems or chemotherapy.

 Statistics about Testosterone

 • Approximately 70 percent of men who receive prescriptions through retail pharmacies are between 40 and 64 years old.

 • In the past five years, the use of replacement therapy has increased significantly, from 1.3 million patients in 2009 to 2.3 million patients in 2013 receiving a prescription for a testosterone product.

 Why Am I Taking Testosterone?